[The following is the eulogy I delivered at my father’s memorial service after he passed away in the summer of 1997.]

 He was a quiet cheerleader.
 When I played sports when I was younger, after the game I’d ask him, “How’d I do?”
 His comments were usually focused on two things: effort and sportsmanship.
 Of course, I wanted to know if he thought I’d played well.
 But he always commented on things like whether I hustled and whether I’d argued with the ref—not what I wanted to hear.
 I do the same thing to my kids today, because I now know how wise he was to do that for me.

 He was a fisherman.
 And he taught me how to fish, both literally and figuratively.
 So often in my life I wanted him to tell me what to do, to tell me “the answer”.
 And he almost never did.
 His approach was to make me figure it out and decide for myself.
 He helped me outline my options, frame the issues, ask the right questions, but he nearly always left the final call, and the accountability for the resulting success or failure associated with it, to me.
-I almost never liked this when he did it, but when I look back, I see this wisdom in his way.
+I almost never liked this when he did it, but when I look back, I see the wisdom in his way.

 He was always there.
 I have an example.
 As a kid, I visited emergency rooms a fair amount due to various sports injuries and accidents.
-Let’s just say I was there more than all the other kids in the neighborhood…combined.
+I was there more than all the other kids in the neighborhood combined.
 My dad spent a lot of hours and a lot of dollars with me there.
 I bled, he read a magazine.
 Later, when I was an adult, I accidentally walked through a plate glass window that I thought was an open door (I was in a hurry).
 My wife drove me to the hospital, and when we went in, there was my dad.
 We hadn’t called him and to this day I still don’t know how he found out, but somehow he did and he left what he was doing and came to sit with me, just like old times.
 I really loved that.

 He was a sweet man.
 While he was sometimes private and aloof, it was never out of coldness or apathy.
 And in his last weeks, when he had so many reasons to be anything but sweet, he was nothing but.
 When his vulnerability had reached its peak and his heart was open, there was nothing but goodness and kindness.
 Less than 3 weeks ago, and only a few days before he went to the Hospice center, despite the fact that he could barely walk, he insisted carrying a chain saw to my sister’s car in the driveway.
 He thought it better for him to do than her because she was 3 months pregnant.